erichuang1/UAMS/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies (no external dependency is used)
+- `docs`: the folder to containing the documentation and project outline

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.